glassechidna/lastkeypair/docs/example-access-policy.md

 function userGroups(awsAccountId: string, iamUsername: string): [string];
 ```

+## Example

+This is a somewhat exhaustive example of the sorts of policies you might enact.

 ```javascript
 function validate(context) {
     // we allow multiple a third-party account ssh access and we don't want them to be